 Image Credit: Secure Beginnings

 It’s been proven that people sleep better when temperatures are cooler.
 From what I’ve read it seems that ideal temperatures for sleeping (even for little ones) are between 65-70 degrees.
 Use a fan to create gentle air circulation and be careful not to over bundle!
 A room thermometer is a great tool for monitoring your child’s room temperature.
 The airy breathe-through design of Secure Beginning’s crib mattresses will also help your child stay cool all night long especially on hot summer nights.

 If you are really struggling with a child who has been sleeping poorly for some time you may need to reach out to a sleep consultant for help.
 There are many great resources out there.
 The Baby Sleep Site has some helpful free articles, sample sleep schedules and resources that were helpful to me in creating sleep routines and figuring out how much sleep my child should be getting at a given age.
 You can also find helpful sleep tips and safety advice by following Secure Beginning’s blog and Sleepwellbaby.ca offers a free 15 minute phone consultation for those who need some help from an expert!

-Being proactive to set your little ones up for a good night of sleep by creating the right environment, having a set routine and making sure they get the physical activity they need can go a long way to easing the bedtime struggles.
-Choosing high quality products such as Secure Beginnings completely breath-through crib mattress will give you as the parent a greater peace of mind (which leads to better sleep for you!) knowing your babies are sleeping as safely as possible.
+Your family will benefit from being proactive to set your little ones up for a good night’s sleep.
+Create a soothing sleep environment, enforce bedtime routines, and make sure kids get the physical activity they need to help ease bedtime struggles.
+Choosing high quality products such as the Secure Beginnings Completely Breath-Through Crib Mattress will give you a greater peace of mind (which leads to better sleep for you too!) knowing your babies are sleeping as safely as possible.